XanderLuciano/remotesurf/README.md

-# verisurf
+# RemoteSurf
-Basic Example Programs for the Verisurf API
+Basic Example Programs for the Verisurf API written in C#